 - Listen: To local community members, to fellow classmates, to librarians and archivists, to your own thoughts and emotions while conducting research.

 - Be Transparent: About who you are, what research questions you are asking, and what the purpose is of your research.

 - Be Respectful and Responsible: To those you are researching, those with whom you are researching, and those who may be affected by your research.

 - Acknowledge: The work of locals, other scholars, activists, and the many others who have come before you.

 - Understand Structural Inequalities: Frame your local research within broader cultural inequities involving political, economic, social, and other forms of power.

-- Encourage Community Review: Allow community members to provide feedback during the research stage, and when possible include a community review process for the final research product.
+- Encourage Community Review: Encourage community members to provide feedback during the research stage, and when possible include a community review process for the final research product.